trishume/sympy-wiki-with-svn/GCI-2011-Organization-Application.md

 # Please provide a link to your task ideas page.
 This is much like the ideas page for Google Summer of Code but must include at least 5 tasks in all of the 8 categories sorted by difficulty level.*

 https://docs.google.com/spreadsheet/ccc?key=0AiMKW-ZM-_fedFpSWm51VFBFZkdTRnh3WkhYRndSVXc

-# What is the main development mailing list for your organization?
-This question will be shown to students who would like to get more information about applying to your organization for Google Code-in 2010-11.
-If your organization uses more than one list, please make sure to include a description of the list so students know which to use.

-Our main development list is sympy@googlegroups.com.
-You can subscribe at http://groups.google.com/group/sympy.
-All of our main communication goes through this list.
-If you have any questions, or just want to introduce yourself, the list is the place to go.
-We are very friendly and helpful on it, so don't be afraid to post.
-The list is relatively low-traffic, though that is expected to spike during the Code-In period.

-We also have an IRC channel at irc://irc.freenode.net/sympy.
-You may be able to find help there.
-If no one on the IRC channel can help you, try asking on the mailing list.
-Note that IRC is not exactly like real-time chat, so consider that it might take a couple of hours to get an answer to your question (as the other developers might be busy and just leave their IRC clients on in the background).
-However, once people actually start talking about an issue, it allows for very rapid communication and is more practical for small questions than the mailing list.

-The main people who will be helping out with Google Code-In are at https://github.com/sympy/sympy/wiki/gci-2011-mentors.
-Note that it is preferable to contact the mailing list than a specific mentor, as a specific mentor may not be able to help you with your specific problem, or at that given time.

-Our issue tracker is at http://code.google.com/p/sympy/issues/list.
-All of our Google Code-In tasks are issues in the issue tracker, and are clearly marked with their Code-In category and difficulty.

-All patches to SymPy should be submitted as a pull request to our GitHub organization at https://github.com/sympy/ (except for those where this is not relevant, such as improvements to the wiki).
-We have an extensive guide on how to do this at https://github.com/sympy/sympy/wiki/Development-workflow.
-(Note to Google: we will probably convert this into a more friendly page for the Google Code-In students).